 1. About the Product

 The lipsticks promise to deliver an extraordinarily long-wearing formula that will stay with you loyally.
-There are 18 shades available from nude to dark to suffice most of skin tones as well as girls’ different desires.
+There are 18 shades available from nude to dark to suffice most skin tones as well as girls’ different desires.
 The product gives a lightweight, comfortable matte finish and leaves a relaxing scent of vanilla mint on you.

 Moreover, the product contains Polybutene, C18-36 acid triglyceride, Isopropyl Titanium Triisostearate, Cyclopentasiloxane, Isononyl Isononanoate and Isopropyl Myristate.
 The synthetic ingredients function as thickening, lubricating and viscosity regulating factors.
 They give a smooth, seamless texture like dream, keep the consistency stable and avoid chapped lips.
 Also, Isopropyl Titanium Triisostearate is very reactive to pigments so it acts as a surface modifier for pigmentation and coloring of the product.

 To defend your lips from being stripped off, the formulation includes Trimethylsiloxysilicate and Tribehenin, a glyceryl triester composed of glycerin and behenic acid.
 These two bring about softening, conditioning and occlusive activities to focus on minimizing the moisture loss of lips and maintaining a healthy, plump appearance.
 Additionally, Disteardimonium Hectorite, Stearalkonium Hectorite and Polyhydroxystearic Acid tend to suspend other substances, especially pigments.
 That helps lipstick not to be caking or sinking at the bottom of the tube.